Google Ads for Recruiters

 With the economy recovering and unemployment dropping, a local employer had a problem: It needed more workers than it could find via traditional job postings.
-After consulting with our AdWords Certified Specialist, this employer became a client, and together, we used the Google Display Network to get results.
+After consulting with our Google Ads specialist, this employer became a client, and together, we used the Google Display Network to get results.

 The HR department was continually struggling to fill vacancies.
 It needed to fill more positions than ever before, and unemployment in the area was at an all-time low.
 Competing companies were recruiting a similar demographic, and our client needed to reach the most qualified candidates first.